mrjoncastro/admin-panel-umadeus/README.md

 - Mobile navigation includes a "back to top" button for easier scrolling.
 - Search forms for orders and registrations adapt to the user role and allow busca pelo nome do inscrito.
+- Authenticated users can change their password directly from the profile menu.